-How do you monitor the progression of a financial crisis?
+How do you visualize a financial crisis?

-What would it look like using our Real-time Risk Monitor?
+What would it look like?

-On the risk-return chart below, the mini pie charts on the dotted line indicate the actual risks and returns (annualized) of a set of model portfolios for the 1-month period ending 2008/09/15, as compared to the 30-year averages on the solid line.
-You can see that across the board, the actual risk is much higher than the 30-year averages, and the return is well into the negatives for most of models.
+However, markets often deviate from 30-year averages.
+The mini pie charts on the dotted line indicate the actual risks and returns (annualized) of the models for the 1-month period ending 2008/09/15.
+You can see that for each model, the actual risk is much higher than the 30-year averages, and the return is well into the negatives.

 Read this to learn how to reduce panic during zig-zags.